- JOIN | SUPPORT TSHA

 BIBLIOGRAPHY:John J. Germann and Myron Janzen, Texas Post Offices by County (1986).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Vivian Elizabeth Smyrl, "Perdenales, TX," accessed April 30, 2017, http://www.tshaonline.org/handbook/online/articles/hvpav), accessed November 28, 2015.
-Uploaded on June 15, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Vivian Elizabeth Smyrl, "Perdenales, TX," accessed April 30, 2017, http://www.tshaonline.org/handbook/online/articles/hvpav.